 Easter cards and Parish News Magazine

-The Easter cards which would normally be delivered to all homes in the parish are not being produced this year.
+The Easter cards which would normally be delivered to all homes in the parish were not produced this year.

 The April magazine was delivered as usual and we are grateful to all who assisted in achieving this.

 The May magazine was not been produced and publication of the magazine was suspended.
-Publication of the magazine will be resumed with the August issue.
+Publication of the magazine resumed with the August issue.

 Annual Church Meeting postponed

-The annual church meeting, due to take place in April has been postponed, so the current churchwardens, Deanery Synod representatives and PCC members will continue in office.
-The Bishop has changed the date by which the meeting has to be held to October 31.
+The annual church meeting, due to take place in April was postponed, so the current churchwardens, Deanery Synod representatives and PCC members continued in office.
+The Bishop changed the date by which the meeting has to be held to October 31.

 Church Electoral Roll revision extended

-The date for completion of revision of the Church Electoral Roll has been extended.
-The date by which the application forms must be returned is now Monday 14th September.
+The date for completion of revision of the Church Electoral Roll was extended until Monday 14th September.
+It has now been completed but applications to join the electoral roll can be made at any time.
 If you are not on the Roll and would like to be you should complete a form and let Michelle Pass, the electoral roll officer, have it.
 Forms can be downloaded from the website and sent by email.

 Who’s for Lunch suspended